GuavaCZ/calendar/README.md

 #### Customizing Event Classes

-Following the same pattern as with the styles property, it is possible to inject custom classes into the Event element using the classNames property.
+Following the same pattern as with the styles property, it is possible to inject custom classes into the Event element using the `classNames` or `classes` property.

 Here's how you can use it: